carpentries-incubator/python-testing/_episodes/06-edges.md

 ---
-layout: page
-title: Testing
-subtitle: Edge and Corner Cases
+title: Edge and Corner Cases
-minutes: 10
+teaching: 10
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Understand that edge  cases are at the limit of the function's behavior"
+- "Write a test for an edge case"
+- "Understand that corner cases are where two edge cases meet"
+- "Write a test for a corner case"
+keypoints:
+- "FIXME"
 ---
-}
->
-> -   Understand that edge  cases are at the limit of the function's behavior
-> -   Write a test for an edge case
-> -   Understand that corner cases are where two edge cases meet
-> -   Write a test for a corner case

 What we saw in the tests for the mean function are called  _interior_ tests.
 The precise points that we tested did not matter.
 The mean function should have behaved as expected when it is within the valid range.

 ## Edge Cases